 Self reliance isn’t about being a fierce dude with an axe and the ability to slay a crocodile at close range.
 Self reliance is the ability to depend on your own physical and mental capabilities to perform the tasks needed to live a good life.
 Have you changed your own tyre recently, or did you call the guy?
 Do you know anyone who fixed his own roof in recent years, or did he call the guy?
 Being able to gain knowledge every day about something new that enables you to say “I did this myself”, is an impressive achievement.
 Growing your own vegetables is a major step in self reliance.
 Repairing your own plumbing, building your own tools, and getting things done is another.
 Self reliance is truly a confidence building strategy, trusting your own abilities fully.

 Think about this, think what self-reliance really means, and try to put your ingrained sensitivities aside (or in the bin where they belong).
 We have become to reliant on others to spoonfeed us everything.
 As the power goes out, we have nothing to do, no TV, no phones.
 The water mains shut off and we are furious and unable to shower.
 The liquor shops close and life almost stops.
 It’s pitiful, almost.
 That sort of life is not one of self-reliance, it is one of dependence and addiction.
 It makes us softer and slower than our adversaries because it turns us into prey.
-Are you still thinking where this is going?
+Are you still thinking about where this is going?

 A box under the bridge – simplicity?